mnadarsh/GCP/Cloud_monitor.md

           You've created an alert!
 While you wait for the system to trigger an alert, create a dashboard and chart, and then check out Cloud logging.

+  # Create a dashboard and chart

+      You can display the metrics collected by Cloud Monitoring in your own charts and dashboards.
+      In this section you create the charts for the lab metrics and a custom dashboard.

+      1. In the left menu select Dashboards, and then Create Dashboard.

+      2. Name the dashboard "Cloud monitoring LAMP Qwik Start Dashboard", and then click Confirm.

+      Add the first chart

+            1. Click Add Chart in the top right of the screen.

+            2. Name the chart "CPU Load".

+            3. Click into the Find resource type and metric field and start typing "CPU load", then select CPU Load (1m).

+            4. Set the resource type to "GCE VM Instance".

+      Add the second chart